StateX: Enhancing RNN Recall via Post-training State Expansion: Experiments

 \section{Experiments}

 We first describe the details of the experiments (Section~\ref{sec:experimental-details}).
-Then, we present the main results of our method (Section~\ref{sec:main-result}) as well as improvement on long-context retrieval tasks~(Section~\ref{sec:niah}).
+Then, we present the main results of our method (Section~\ref{sec:main-result}).
+We also measure the inference and training efficiency of the models (Sections~\ref{sec:inference-efficiency} and \ref{sec:training-efficiency}).
 Finally, we provide ablation studies involving the choices of parameter initialization (Section~\ref{sec:merge}), the number of expanded layers (Section~\ref{sec:drop_prop}), multi-head mechanism in GLA (Section~\ref{sec:head_ablation}).
-We also report the training loss in Section~\ref{sec:training-loss}.
+Some additional results are reported in Section~\ref{sec:niah} and \ref{sec:training-loss} to save space.